Bleach (Nirvana album): Music

+Lyrics

 In one of his first interviews, Cobain told Sounds journalist John Robb, "When I write a song the lyrics are the least important thing.
 I can go through two or three different subjects in a song and the title can mean absolutely nothing at all.
 Sometimes I try to make things harder for myself, just to try to make myself a bit more angry.
 I try out a few subconscious things I suppose, like conflicts with other people.
 Most of the lyrics on the Bleach album are about my life in Aberdeen."

 In 1993, Cobain told Spin that on Bleach he "didn't give a flying fuck what the lyrics were about" and claimed that 80 percent of the lyrics were written the night before recording.
 He was often still working on the words on the drive to the recording studio.
 He explained: "It was like I'm pissed off.
 Don't know what about.
 Let's just scream negative lyrics, and as long as they're not sexist and don't get too embarrassing it'll be okay.
 I don't hold any of those lyrics dear to me."
 Nirvana biographer Michael Azerrad noted that, nevertheless, many of the songs on the album reflected Cobain and various incidents in his life.
 "Mr. Moustache" was inspired by Cobain's dislike of macho behavior, while "School" was a critique of the Seattle music scene, particularly Sub Pop.